-3. Share photos privately
+2. Share photos privately

-Start by setting up a new email inbox, and then share the login details with your closest friends and family members.
+Start by setting up a new email inbox, then share the login details with your closest friends and family members.
 Now you can send or forward photos and memories of your kids to this second email address.
-Your nearest and dearest can check the account for new pictures of your children without venturing onto the wilds of Facebook or risking your family’s privacy.
+Your nearest and dearest can check the account for new pictures of your children without venturing into the wilds of Facebook or risking your family’s privacy.
 And they can even share their own photos with the account.

 A dedicated email account can also serve other uses.
 Create a shared account to easily make vacation plans with friends, keep travel information in one place, and ultimately share photos and memories from the actual trip.
 Think of it like a private social network for a specific purpose.

 For this application, you’ll need the help of If This Then That, better known as IFTTT, a free web service that can connect various accounts—like your email and your Twitter—together.
-With an IFTTT account, you can create “applets,” commands that essentially say, “When a trigger (“if this”) occurs, then an action (“then that”) should follow.”
-In this case, we want an applet with the trigger of sending an email, resulting in the action of posting on a social media account.
+With an IFTTT account, you can create “applets”: commands that essentially say, “When a trigger (“if this”) occurs, then an action (“then that”) should follow.”
+In this case, we want an applet with the trigger of sending an email, resulting in the action of posting something on a social media account.

-To build this applet, start with the trigger option: Choose Email, and then specify Send IFTTT any email.
-For the action, select Twitter and then Post a tweet.
+To build this applet, start with the trigger option: Choose Email, then specify Send IFTTT any email.
+For the action, select Twitter, and then Post a tweet.
 The end result is that whatever you email to firstname.lastname@example.org will post as a tweet.
 You can even add an image by putting it into the email as an attachment.

 You can also use this method to update two social networks at once: Just add a second applet that updates Facebook (or another network) from the same source email.

-5. Save articles for later
+4. Save articles for later

 There’s never enough time to read everything you encounter online.
-Thankfully, almost every article (including this one) includes a share-to-email button (find it by clicking the three dots on the left).
-This lets you store web clippings in your inbox, where you can revisit them when you have more time to read.
+Thankfully, almost every article (including this one) includes a share-to-email button (it’s the letter icon at the top of the page, directly under the main image).
+This will let you store web clippings in your inbox, where you can revisit them when you have more time to read.

-Meanwhile, if you have a preferred read-it-later service, such as Pocket or Instapaper, email can help you add articles to your to-read list: On Pocket, email links to email@example.com, and for Instapaper, email links to the personalized email address listed in your settings.
+Meanwhile, if you have a preferred read-it-later service, such as Pocket or Instapaper, email can help you add articles to your reading list: On Pocket, email links to email@example.com, and for Instapaper, email links to the personalized email address listed in your settings.

-6. Back up anything
+5. Back up anything

 Email may not be as sophisticated as some of your other backup options, but it’s incredibly handy and easy to use: You attach photos, documents, and even music tracks to your emails, write yourself in as the recipient, and hit send.
 However, hefty video attachments may be too big for your email client to accept.

-7. Start a blog
+6. Start a blog

 Got a yen to record your travels, promote your business, show off your artistic skills, opine on the news, or share your creative writing?
 Go ahead and start a blog—and then run it through your email.
 Unlike blogging via app or website, you can email from just about any app on any device running any platform.
 This option is particularly helpful when you’re traveling for a decent spell or you feel an urgent need to craft a post while you’re out and about.